The Goodenoughs Get in Sync: 5 Family Members Overcome their Special Sensory Issues

 Author(s): Carol Kranowitz

-This new edition has a new preface and revised introductory chapter to help people understand SPD even more clearly.
+This new edition has a new preface and revised introductory chapter to help people understand SPD (sensory processing disorder) even more clearly.